 Some substantiated plant associations benefits occur underground among plant root systems, such as nitrogen-fixing plant species that provide this nutrient to nearby plants or mycorrhizal nutrient transfers among roots of different plants.
 Perhaps the most common example of intercropping is the Native American "Three Sisters" method: planting corn (Zea mays) as support for climbing beans, which are planted around the base of the cornstalks and fix nitrogen in the soil, and squash around the outside of the beans to provide a living mulch to conserve water and inhibit weeds around all three plants.

 A primary benefit claimed by supporters of the term "companion plants" is pest control; that is, certain plants repel insect pests, but many of these recommendations are merely anecdotal, lacking scientific research to support the claims.
 Plant researchers, however, support a stronger pest-management strategy: plant diversity.
 Diverse plantings attract beneficial insects, which kill pest insects.
+(Introducing ladybugs for the garden, for example, can eliminate aphids.)
 Boost your vegetable garden's diversity and therefore its enhanced plant associations by growing a variety of landscape plants, herbs and vegetables to attract pollinators and beneficial insects.

 8. Extending the Growing Season